-If you ever have the chance to visit one of the Arabic speaking countries, chances are you’re going to have to ask for directions to all the beautiful sights to see, or at the very least, know how to get to your hotel.
-Or perhaps you’ll be standing on a street in Amman, Jordan waiting for a taxi, when all of sudden, a car pulls up next to you with a frantic driver and his obviously very pregnant wife who is about to give birth inside and he rolls down his window and shouts, “Ayana aqrab almostashfa?” and you don’t know how to give directions in Arabic (True story that happened to the author).
-Well, have no fear because after reading this article you will be able to visit the Sphinx, spend the night in your comfortable hotel bed, and ensure babies are born on time at the local hospital.
-Let’s start with questions you can use when asking for directions in the Arabic language.
+If you ever have the chance to visit one of the Arabic-speaking countries, chances are you’re going to have to ask for directions to all the beautiful sights to see, or, know how to get to your hotel.
+Or perhaps you’ll be standing on a street in Amman, Jordan waiting for a taxi, when all of sudden, a car pulls up next to you with a frantic driver and he rolls down his window and shouts, “Ayana aqrab almostashfa?” and you don’t know how to give directions in Arabic.
+Well, have no fear because after reading this article you will be able to visit the Sphinx or spend the night in your comfortable hotel bed.

 Here are some examples using the language you learned above: